 How to form a single member LLC

 In order to form a single member LLC, or convert your sole proprietorship to an SMLLC, you need to to the following:

-- File articles of organization with your Secretary of State.
-The cost of doing this, and the information you must provide, varies state by state.
+File articles of organization with your Secretary of State.
+The filing fee, business licenses, and the information you must provide varies state by state.

-- Stick to your state’s compliance requirements—such as filing annual reports or submitting an operating agreement.
-(Requirements vary state by state.)
+Stick to your state’s compliance requirements—such as filing annual reports, paying state taxes, or submitting an operating agreement.
+(Requirements vary state by state)